 Matthew left us today at 11:30.
 We took all of the tubes out of his throat so he was comfortable, and the doctors gave him a lot of Morphine and Atavan so he didn't feel any pain.
 After he was unplugged from everything, it only took him about ten minutes to let go.
 It was so peaceful, and he wasn't alone.
-He had my parents right there by his head whispering loving words, and he had me and Sakeri to hold his hand.
+He had my parents right there by his head whispering loving words, and he had me to hold his hand.
 I know that he went with the knowledge that his family loves him, and I know that there were angels in that room with us to take him to his eternal home.
 I also know that he'll always be with us in spirit, and that he'll be with Chad in Spain helping him with his mission.
 Watching him pass was the hardest thing I've ever had to do in my life, and I know it was probably a million times harder for my parents than it was for me.
 After he was gone though, I had such a feeling of peace.
 I know where he went, and knowing that is what gave me that warm feeling after he left.
 I can't even explain how that felt, but I can picture him with his Father in Heaven and all of the angels up there doing amazing things.
 I know he is happier than any of us can even imagine.
-After he left, Sakeri told me that now he can be with me constantly to torment me.
+After he passed, I was told that now he can be with me constantly to torment me.
 Knowing Matthew, that is probably exactly what he'll be doing, and I welcome that.
 I also know that he'll be there when it is my parent's time, my time, Chad's and Hannah's time to bring us home.

 Throughout this whole cancer experience, especially in this last week, we have been praying and praying for a miracle.
 I've been thinking a lot about how this miracle never came, but now I realize that Matthew was the miracle.
 His life was the biggest miracle I have ever witnessed.
 He constantly lived a righteous life, and he was so strong in his last months.
 It was amazing to watch him fit so much fun into the months since he was diagnosed.
 Even when he was really sick, he still made it to parties, volleyball games and the movie theatre.
 Every Sunday he was healthy enough to come to church, he would bless the Sacrament and carry out his other priesthood duties.
 He is our miracle.